 Some people think that more pressure means more flow rate when they are choosing water pumps.
 But it’s wrong.
 The technical definition of pressure is force per unit area.
 So it can only affect the flow rate per unit area but has nothing to do with the total flow rate of a pump.

-Many old customers often asked us, do you have any other model could provide higher pressure?
-Obviously, the pressure is an essential factor to consider when choosing a pump.
+Many old customers often asked us, do you have any other model that could provide higher pressure?
+Obviously, pressure is an essential factor to consider when choosing a pump.
 Unfortunately, the pressure that small electric water pumps can provide is limited.
 Now let’s take a look at what will affect the pressure or the head of the small centrifugal pumps.

 Under a certain pump wattage, the speed of the pump is proportional to the pressure it can provide.
 This is why our DC water pumps can provide a higher head (more pressure) than AC water pumps.